 Known for its mystical wavy rocks, Antelope Canyon was formed by water and wind erosion over millions of years.
 During the day as light beams illuminate the canyon walls, this sandstone slot canyon offers a spectacular photo opportunity.
 This makes it one of the most beautiful, bucket list places in the US.

 Antelope Canyon is a sacred space in the heart of the Navajo Nation (a Native American territory in northeastern Arizona).
 As such, you will need to take a guided tour with a Navajo guide.
-I visited Lower Antelope Canyon with Ken’s Tours and loved it!
+I visited Lower Antelope Canyon with Ken’s Tours and loved it.
+For those looking for unique experiences, places to visit in United States don’t get any better than this!

 Utah rocks, and Bryce is one of the reasons why.